Skip to content

 Cypress.Commands.add('overrideFlag', (flagKey: string, value: boolean | string) => {

-if (!currentSession) throw new Error('Call cy.createFlagSession() first');
+if (!activeSessionId) throw new Error('No active session — call cy.createFlagSession() first');

 });